PedroCristo/README-TEST/README.md

 #### Imagery

 * All the imagery is related to the recipes and website design.
 Only 7 images are static.
-The remaining imagery will be uploaded by the author in the database.
+The remaining imagery will be uploaded by the author to the database.

 ### Wireframes